HCR-Net: A deep learning based script independent handwritten character recognition network: Literature review

 \subsection{Deep learning approaches}

-The recent success of DL models, especially CNNs, have revolutionized the artificial intelligence world and have found applications in different fields like, image processing, computer vision and natural language processing etc. \cite{Krizhevsky2012,Szegedy2015going,Sufian2020,Yin2020,Tao2021}.
-The success of DL models can be attributed, mainly to the advancements in the hardware technology, new optimisation algorithms and availability of large number of data sources.
-CNNs have shifted paradigm from handcrafted features to automated features learned directly from the input images.
-CNNs are also outperforming all other machine learning techniques for HCR and have become the choice of researchers \cite{Deore2020,Guha2020,Manjusha2019,Roy2017,Rao2018,Ali2020pioneer}.
-But the main limitations with CNNs are that they need large amount of data, great computing resources and large training time, if trained from scratch.
+The recent success of deep learning models, especially CNN, has revolutionized the artificial intelligence world and has found applications in different fields like, image processing, computer vision, healthcare and natural language processing \cite{Krizhevsky2012,Szegedy2015going,Sufian2020,chauhan2022coper,chauhan2023adversarial,chauhan2022continuous,chauhan2023brief,singh2023language,chauhan2023dynamic}.
+The success of deep learning models can be attributed, mainly to the advancements in the hardware technology, new optimization algorithms and availability of large number of data sources.
+CNN has shifted the paradigm from handcrafted features to automated features learned directly from the input images.
+CNN also outperforms all other machine learning techniques for HCR and has become the choice of researchers \cite{Deore2020,Guha2020,Manjusha2019,Roy2017,Rao2018,Ali2020pioneer}.
+However, the main limitations of CNN are that they need large amounts of data, great computing resources and large training time if trained from scratch.
 These limitations are overcome with the use of image augmentation and transfer learning techniques.
-The CNNs are the state-of-art for HCR research and a few important studies are discussed below.
+The CNN are the state-of-art for HCR research and a few important studies are discussed below.